-Lantz, Luke, and May observed a significant increase of AC for the static targets in the 1993 experiment compared to that of the 1992 experiment (t = 1.68, df = 143, $p \le 0.047$), and three of the four receivers were independently significant, and their results improved from their 1992 effort.
+Lantz et al. observed a significant increase of AC for the static targets in the 1993 experiment compared to that of the 1992 experiment $(t(143) = 1.68, p \le .047)$.
+Three of the four receivers were independently significant, and their results improved from their 1992 effort.
 Thus, the second hypothesis (i.e., an increase in AC for static targets) was strongly supported.
 Table 4 shows the same data for the dynamic targets.